Turtlesv3/t7-compiler/README.md

 <div align="center">

-**Made with ❤️ for the Call of Duty modding community**
+**Made for the Call of Duty modding community**

-⭐ Star this repo if you find it useful!
+Star this repo if you find it useful!

 </div>